 \subsection{Stochastic method}

-In view of the complexity in the detail of the geometrical approach utilized by different groups \cite{box}, we introduce a more reliable treatment, the so-called stochastic method, which can be considered as the mean free path method \cite{Xu_PPNP}, into our ``soft" EQMD model.
-We assume that for colliding particles 1 and 2, the probability of scattering occurring is proportional to their density overlap \cite{AMD_PPNP} as follows:
+In view of the complexity in the detail of the geometric approach utilized by different groups \cite{box}, we introduce a more reliable treatment, the so-called stochastic method, which can be considered as the mean free path method \cite{Xu_PPNP}, into our ``soft" EQMD model.
+For colliding particles 1 and 2, we assume that the probability of scattering is proportional to their density overlap, as described in \cite{AMD_PPNP}:

 and the collision vertex $\mathbf{r}_{1,2}$ can be sampled according to the following distribution \cite{shicz2}: